djobbo/reaccord/docs/guide/README.md

   - text: Get started →
     link: /guide/
 features:
-- title: React
-  details: Use React to build your app
 - title: Declarative
-  details: JSX & Hooks ❤️
+  details: Write your messages, embeds and interaction components using React, JSX & Hooks.
+- title: A powerful solution
+  details: Reaccord is meant to be used paired with discord.js, so 100% of the Discord API is available to you.
 - title: Custom router
-  details: Build your bot like a real web app
+  details: Build your bot like a real web app, using react-router under the hood.
 footer: Made by  with ❤️ by Djobbo "Alfie" Maïga
 ---